matou/3d-printer-chess/README.md

 I've documented this project on [YouTube](https://youtu.be/6b2As388-Ro).

+This repository isn't in the cleanest state.
+If you're interested in using this and need it to be maintained better, let me know by opening an issue.
+Also, in case you enjoy this a lot, you might consider supporting me on [Patreon](https://patreon.com/MatouMakes) :)

 ### Prerequisites for the code

 The code is written in Python 3.
 The following packages must be installed: